 Brian Scott Campbell (b.
 1983, Columbus, OH) received a BFA from Columbus College of Art and Design, OH, and an MFA from Mason Gross School of the Arts, Rutgers University, NJ.

-Campbell has exhibited widely including shows at Stene Projects, Stockholm; Dutton, New York; Fredericks & Freiser, New York; Asya Geisberg Gallery, New York; Jeff Bailey Gallery, New York; Zevitas Marcus, Los Angeles; David Shelton Gallery, Houston; Ruttkowski;68, Munich; NADA New York and Untitled Miami Beach Art Fairs among others.
+Campbell has exhibited widely including shows at Stene Projects, Stockholm; Dutton, New York; Fredericks & Freiser, New York; Asya Geisberg Gallery, New York; Jeff Bailey Gallery, New York; Zevitas Marcus, Los Angeles; David Shelton Gallery, Houston; Ruttkowski;68, Munich; Johansson Projects, San Francisco; NADA New York and Untitled Miami Beach Art Fairs among others.

-Awards and residencies include Atlantic Center for the Arts Residency with artist Dana Schutz; The Macedonian Institute; a McColl Center for Visual Art Full Fellowship; a Vermont Studio Center Fellowship, and the Artist in the Marketplace Program, Bronx Museum, New York.
-Campbell’s work has been featured in Modern Painters / Blouin ArtInfo; The Huffington Post; Hyperallergic; Glasstire; i-D Magazine / Vice; Art Viewer, and others.
+Awards and residencies include the Joan Mitchell Foundation Scholarship Fund for the Atlantic Center for the Arts Residency; The Macedonian Institute Residency; a McColl Center for Visual Art Full Fellowship; a Vermont Studio Center Fellowship, and the Artist in the Marketplace Program, Bronx Museum, New York.
+Campbell’s work has been featured in Modern Painters / Blouin ArtInfo; The Huffington Post; Hyperallergic; Glasstire; Juliet; i-D Magazine / Vice; Art Viewer, and others.

 Campbell’s work is included in the permanent collections at Stanford University and Fondazione Acqua Milano.
 He lives in Denton, Texas, and is an Assistant Professor in Drawing and Painting at The College of Visual Arts and Design at The University of North Texas.